What is S.I.?

 What is an S.I.
 Leader?

 S.I. sessions are led by students who have already been successful in the same class that you are taking.
-They are trained by the EXCEL Center to facilitate study groups and work closely with the professor to ensure that the study group are on target with the course.
+They are trained by the Center of Academic Success to facilitate study groups and work closely with the professor to ensure that the study group are on target with the course.